The History of Rwanda: A Journey Through Kigali’s Past and Present

 Introduction

 Rwanda is a country with a story of resilience, growth, and renewal.
 Its capital, Kigali, has transformed from a small colonial outpost into one of Africa’s cleanest, safest, and most vibrant cities.
-Hemingways Retreat Kigali offers the perfect base to explore this history, where every landmark reveals another layer of the nation’s journey.
+For guests staying at Hemingways Retreat Kigali, the city offers an inspiring blend of history, art, cuisine, and culture, the perfect base to explore Rwanda’s remarkable journey, and a gateway to the country’s greatest natural treasure: the mountain gorillas of Volcanoes National Park.

 Early Beginnings

-The history of Rwanda stretches back centuries, but Kigali’s modern story began in 1907, when it was established as an administrative centre under German colonial rule.
-It remained a relatively small town through Belgian rule, only gaining prominence at independence in 1962 when Kigali became the capital.
+Kigali’s story began in 1907, when it was established as an administrative centre under German colonial rule.
+It remained a small town through Belgian rule until Rwanda’s independence in 1962, when Kigali became the nation’s capital.mVisitors can explore this early history at the Kandt House Museum of Natural History, where the city’s evolution from a hillside outpost to a modern metropolis is beautifully illustrated.

 A Story of Resilience